 Teaming with Microbes: The Organic Gardener’s Guide to the Soil Food Web

 In Teaming with Microbes, Lewis and Lowenfels walk you through the science behind it all, revealing fascinating insights on organic gardening.

 Mini Farming: Self-Sufficiency on 1/4 Acre

 Taking a big, juicy bite of your prized homegrown tomato is an otherworldly experience.
 There’s no reason to miss out just because of your property size — in fact, you can become self-sufficient and earn extra income with less than one acre of land.

 Organic gardens only need a quarter of an acre to thrive, according to Markham.
-This guide is guaranteed to teach you how to create your own mini-farm.
-It even covers topics in farm planning, canning your extras and crop rotation — all essentials for self-sufficiency.
+Mini Farming is guaranteed to teach you how to create your own mini-farm.
+It even covers topics in farm planning, canning your extras, and crop rotation — all essentials for self-sufficiency.